-- Ask if cover hyperhidrosis (unfortunately some carriers specifically exclude hyperhidrosis).
-If they do have coverage, then ask if they specifically cover iontophoresis for hyperhidrosis.
-There is a growing trend that more insurances are covering iontophoresis, and the more customers that submit a claim for reimbursement, the more insurance companies will become familiar with iontophoresis AND hyperhidrosis, and this will help others in the future. - If they don't cover it for any reason and you want to appeal, you may start with pointing out two major insurance carriers that have published coverage criteria here: - o http://www.aetna.com/cpb/medical/data/200_299/0229.html - https://cignaforhcp.cigna.com/public/content/pdf/coveragePolicies/medical/mm_0037_cov eragepositioncriteria endoscopic sympathectomy for hyperhidrosis.pdf - If they do have coverage, inform them it is not available from any of your insurance company's in-network supplier (typically local or regional DME dealers), and that it is only available directly from Hidrex USA.
-Hidrex USA would be considered out-of-network, so you should then: - Request In-Network benefit levels, rather than Out-of-Network, on the basis that you cannot get it from an In-Network supplier, and this is medically necessary, and is covered.
+- Let your insurance company know that you need a durable medical equipment (DME) item, but that the only provider where it is available (Hidrex USA) does NOT file claims or bill insurance directly, so you are seeking reimbursement AFTER you purchase it - Ask your insurance carrier if they cover hyperhidrosis (unfortunately some carriers specifically exclude hyperhidrosis).
+If they do have coverage, then ask if they specifically cover iontophoresis for hyperhidrosis. - If the carrier does have coverage, inform them it is not available from any of their in-network suppliers (typically local or regional DME dealers), and that it is only available directly from Hidrex USA.
+Hidrex USA will be considered out-of-network, so you should then: - Request In-Network benefit levels, rather than Out-of-Network, on the basis that you cannot get it from an In-Network supplier, and this is medically necessary, and is covered.
 (Some insurance carriers call this an out-of network "waiver", "exception", or "gap exception").
 You may or may not be granted this based on your specific plan. - If you cannot get In-Network benefits, you should evaluate for yourself if seeking reimbursement is worthwhile.
-Take into account your out-of-network deductible and if you plan on reaching it within the calendar year.
+Take into account your out-of-network deductible and if you plan on reaching it within the calendar year. - Find out what kind of documentation and forms you will need to submit to file a claim.
+Here are the ones typically required: - Prescription and/or a Letter of Medical Necessity (see template on the next page)

-- If you elect to pursue reimbursement, be sure to clarify that Hidrex USA does NOT file claims or bill insurance directly, so you are seeking reimbursement AFTER you purchase it - Find out what kind of documentation and forms you will need to submit to file a claim.
-Here are the ones typically required: - Prescription and/or a Letter of Medical Necessity (see template on the next page) - Insurance company-specific medical equipment claim form (typically downloadable from insurance company website) - Itemized Bill/Sales Receipt from Hidrex USA.
+- Insurance company-specific medical equipment claim form (typically downloadable from insurance company website) - Itemized Bill/Sales Receipt from Hidrex USA.
 This is proof that you purchased the equipment and at what price.
 It also has a description of the equipment (we email an itemized bill upon purchase automatically) - Occasionally an insurance company will ask for a W-9 from Hidrex USA.
-This information is already provided on the Itemized Bill, but if they insist on one, we can provide this to you upon request - Inquire if there are any other provisions or items you need to file a successful claim.
+Our Tax ID is already provided on the Itemized Bill, but if they insist on one, we can provide this to you upon request - Inquire if there are any other provisions or items you need to file a successful claim.